 Returning to Bridge in the Club Rooms

-The Committee has drawn up CBC’s Safety Plan and a Checklist for players in order to ensure face-to-face bridge sessions are as safe as possible for everyone and to meet our responsibilities as a business and as an employer.
-The health and safety of our staff remain our highest priority.
+The Committee has written CBC’s Safety Plan in order to ensure face-to-face bridge sessions are as safe as possible for everyone.

 That said, it is not possible to play bridge in the clubrooms in a way that completely removes all COVID-19 risks.
-For example, we can minimise the handling of boards and cards, but we cannot eliminate that handling.
 The Committee understands that some members will not want to play face-to-face bridge at this time given their personal situation and health issues.
 We urge all members to consider their own circumstances and decide what is best for them.

 Next week at the Clubrooms

-For the week commencing Monday 29 June we have two sessions scheduled at the clubrooms
+For the week commencing Monday 10 August we have three sessions scheduled at the clubrooms

-For the week commencing Monday 29 June, we have scheduled 6 tourneys on BBO.
-The Wednesday 10.00am BBO tourney has been replaced with a session at the clubrooms:
+For the week commencing Monday 10 August, we have scheduled 6 tourneys on BBO.

 |Monday morning 10:00am||Bruce Crossman|